Make Up and Nails.FAQ

 If a student comes to school wearing nail varnish, they will be asked by their tutor or their year team to remove it immediately with nail polish remover.

-If a student comes to school with nail extensions they will be isolated during break and lunch time to minimize risk until the extensions are removed or cut down.
+If a student comes to school with nail extensions they will be isolated during break and lunch time to minimize risk until the extensions are removed.

 Post 16 students